 In connection with the sale or grant of an interest in land, section 30 of the ACL contains similar (although not so broad prohibitions) preventing:

-•making a false or misleading representation with respect to any of the following: the nature of the interest in land, price, location, characteristics or use that can be made of the land, and availability of facilities.
+• making a false or misleading representation about the nature of the interest in land, price, location, characteristics or use that can be made of the land, or availability of facilities.

-There are different types of unconscionable conduct under the ACL and the ASICA.
-The two principal types are:
+There are different types of unconscionable conduct under the ACL and ASICA.
+The two main types are:

 1 unconscionable conduct under the “unwritten law” (s 20 ACL; s 12CA ASICA); and

 2 statutory unconscionability (s 21 ACL; s 12CB ASICA).

 Importantly, section 20 of the ACL (and s 12CA ASICA) does not apply to conduct that is prohibited by sections 21 of the ACL.